 This course provides instruction on general service and installation for common gas furnace system components.
 Upon completion, students will be able to install and service gas furnaces in a wide range of applications.
-Pre-Requisite As determined by College

 ACR 120 Fundamentals of Electric Heating Systems